SUNET/cnaas-nms/docs/reporef/index.rst

 - device_os_version: Device OS version string, same as "os_version" in the device API.
 Can be used if you need OS version specific configuration lines.

+- device_id: CNaaS-NMS internal ID number of the device

 Additional variables available for distribution switches: